lingliw/panTool/padocTool/input/articles/HDInsight/hdinsight-storm-sensor-data-analysis.md

 1. Open **hdinsight-eventhub-example\TemperatureMonitor\src\main\java\com\microsoft\examples\bolts\** in a text editor, and uncomment the following lines by removing the `//` from the beginning.
 Save the file after you make this change.

-		topologyBuilder.setBolt("HBase", new HBaseBolt("SensorData", mapper).withConfigKey("hbase.conf"), spoutConfig.getPartitionCount())
-    	  .fieldsGrouping("Parser", "hbasestream", new Fields("deviceid")).setNumTasks(spoutConfig.getPartitionCount());

-	This enables the HBase bolt.

-	> [AZURE.NOTE] You should only enable the HBase bolt when you are deploying to the Storm cluster, not when you are testing locally.

 ### HBase and Storm data